andresmontoyab/Spring/README.md

 JPA is a standard, the most famous implementation is Hibernate.

-## Basic Concepts

-Those are the basics concepto require to understand how works the JPA approach.

 ## ORM

 ORM stands for Object Relational Mapping and is an strategy used it to map information from the relational world like tables to the objectual world like objects.